Jack Newton

 Jack Newton OAM (30 January 1950 – 14 April 2022) was an Australian professional golfer.
-He won the Buick-Goodwrench Open on the PGA Tour and won three times on the European Tour, including the British PGA Matchplay Championship in 1974.
-He won the Australia Open in 1979 and a number of other tournaments in Australia, New Zealand and Africa.
-Twice, he was a runner-up in major championships, losing the 1975 Open Championship, in a playoff against Tom Watson, and the 1980 Masters Tournament, where he finished four strokes behind the winner, Seve Ballesteros.
+Newton had early success in Australia, winning the 1972 Amoco Forbes Classic.
+He soon moved on to the British PGA where he won three times in the mid-1970s and finished runner-up at the 1975 Open Championship.
+Shortly thereafter, Newton started playing on the PGA Tour where he won the 1978 Buick-Goodwrench Open.
+During this era, Newton also played significantly in Australia, culminating with a win at the 1979 Australian Open.
+Four years later, Newton had a near-fatal accident when he walked into the spinning propeller of an airplane, losing his right arm and right eye.
+However, he survived and managed to work a number of golf-related jobs for the remainder of his life.

-In 1983 Newton had a near-fatal accident when he walked into the spinning propeller of an airplane, losing his right arm and eye.
+Career

-Golf career
+In 1950, Newton was born in Cessnock, New South Wales.

-Newton was born in Cessnock, New South Wales.
-He turned professional in 1969.
+In 1969, he turned professional.
 He was one of Australia's most successful golfers in the 1970s and early 1980s.
 In 1972, he won the Dutch Open and the Benson & Hedges Festival of Golf in successive weeks.
 In 1974, he won the Benson & Hedges Match Play Championship, beating Cesar Sanudo in the final.
 Later in 1974, he lost in a playoff for the New Zealand Open.
 In 1978, Newton won the Buick-Goodwrench Open on the PGA Tour.
 In Australia, he won the New South Wales Open in 1976 and 1979 and the Australian Open Championship in 1979.

 At the 1975 Open Championship at Carnoustie in Scotland, Newton lost in a playoff to Tom Watson.
 In the third round, Newton set a course record of 65, despite having injured an ankle so severely on the practice tee prior to the start of the championship, that he had it professionally wrapped each day, and was subjected to pain-killing injections.
 In the final round, Newton was the leader during the back-nine but dropped shots in three of the last four holes.
 Watson holed a 20-foot putt for a birdie on the 72nd hole to tie Newton.
 In the 18-hole playoff on the following day, Watson defeated Newton by one stroke (71−72).
 Newton later said that the turning point in the playoff was when Watson chipped in for an eagle at the 14th hole.

 Newton won the PGA Tour of Australia's Order of Merit in 1979.
 He finished tied for second at the 1980 Masters Tournament, four strokes behind the winner Seve Ballesteros.
 In May 1983, Newton lost to Terry Gale in a playoff for the Western Australian Open.